Cilium117/Icarus/README.md

 Select Local Files tab
 Click Browse
 Go to \Icarus\Content\Paks\mods.
-If there is no mods folder, create one inside Paks Download linkarus_releveling_P.pak from this page and put it in the mods folder.
+If there is no mods folder, create one inside Paks Download the .pak from this page and put it in the mods folder.
 All done, start the game
-To uninstall, simply delete the linkarus_releveling_P.pak
+To uninstall, simply delete the .pak

 Compatibility with other mods and future patches
 Mod is expected to survive game updates.